LukaLiegis/quant/README.md

 The methods are compared by using RMSE.

+### Beta Compression

+An implementation of the beta compression phenomenon from Frazzini and Pedersen.

 ### Momentum
 A systematic time series momentum strategy with volatility adjusted position sizing across all asset classes.